 Since the Renaissance, scientists have probed the world systematically, using reason and observation to unveil the mysteries of nature, to understand its materiality, and begin to question humanity’s relationship to it.
 That process, which began centuries ago, has yielded immense knowledge but also the realisation that it is all but a drop in the ocean of what is knowable.
 During the same time, civilisation has introduced millions of new ‘artificial species’ through industrialisation and ecosystems of commerce, objects that support our pleasant contemporary existence and contain myriad materials forged together by design.
 Yet nowadays, people feel disconnected from this materiality, blind to the inner workings and composition of all these artificial things.

-In one example, DRIFT completely dissected a Volkswagen Beetle, to the level of the smallest component, then organised all of these by their material and measured each group’s accumulated mass.
-These masses are represented in 42 pure material volumes that begin to tell a variety of stories.
+In one example, we completely dissected a Volkswagen Beetle, to the level of the smallest component, then organised all of these by their material and measured each group’s accumulated mass.
+These masses are represented in 41 pure material volumes that begin to tell a variety of stories.
 The automobile, from 1980, contained surprising amounts of horsehair, cotton, and cork, amongst other unexpected commodities.
 These relate a tale about availability, tradition, and the state of our technical and material knowledge almost four decades ago.

 Control over raw materials is still at the heart of numerous geopolitical tensions and, while people might like to think of these as a matter for politicians, everyone is implicated.
 Everything that is bought and consumed has an impact, reinforcing complex systems of resource extraction, labor, manufacturing, and distribution.
 Materialism works to reveal the dimensions of the materialism these systems feed, illuminating the excessive use of the earth’s gifts, irreplaceable matter that humans incessantly rip away from it, squander, and then dispose of with little thought.
 Understood this way, in pursuit of the most basic things, like a pencil or a plastic water bottle, people are collectively acting as a deviant child stealing from his mother.

-For Materialism, the artists also took apart and created volume sculptures of other objects, such as a light bulb, bicycle, vacuum cleaner, and a plastic bag from a local supermarket.
+For Materialism, we also took apart and created volume sculptures of other objects, such as a light bulb, bicycle, vacuum cleaner, and a plastic bag from a local supermarket.
 One of the most startling discoveries in the course of the hands-on research was the significant amount of plastic and copper that is used for a single meter of electrical cable, an utterly ubiquitous product.
 This leads DRIFT to imagine vividly how many hundreds of meters of cable can be found in the studio, in its home city of Amsterdam, and in the world.
 The billions of kilos of copper and plastic, if represented by Materialism, would make blocks that would soar upwards past the clouds.
 If humankind could somehow perceive this connection to materials, to the collective consumption and the earth it impoverishes, it would be a leap in our social evolution, in building an awareness that everyone must somehow become better stewards of the future.